 MyRWA will lead a participatory design and planning process that identifies opportunities for increasing the Brook’s visibility and new uses for the Mill Brook Corridor between Brattle Street and Grove Street, with a focus on Wellington Park.
 This project is intended to serve as a model revitalization for the remaining Mill Brook Corridor — turning a hidden, underutilized waterfront into a linear park that connects people to the water and improves ecological quality of the riparian edge.

 Share your ideas

 We will be kicking off the public process to hear ideas for how Wellington Park and Mill Brook could be improved.
-Check back in October for a survey and more information about upcoming outreach events.
+Check back in January 2018 for more information about upcoming outreach events.

 Partners include the Town of Arlington, Conservation Commission, Park & Recreation Commission, and Mill Brook Corridor Study Group.
 Funding is provided by the Arlington Community Preservation Act (CPA).